Visit

 Choose Your Adventure

 Nurture your soul with boundless experiences and leave behind life as you know it.
 Northern Tasmania has it all from scenic drives through cool-climate vineyards, soft adventure nestled in the Tasmanian wilderness and coastal vistas to take your breath away - and did we mention the food?
 Launceston is a UNESCO City of Gastronomy truly showcasing the abundant fresh produce of the region.
 Shaping your visit is easy.
-Check out the links below if you need some inspo to get started, get some handy insider tips from our blogs and head to 'Events' to see what's on while you are here.
+Check out the links below if you need some inspo to get started, get some handy insider tips from our blogs and head to 'What's On Launceston & Northern Tasmania' to find events, festivals, markets and more.

 Start planning